SyncfusionExamples/immersive-ui-in-.net-maui/README.md

-# Immersive UI App in Xamarin Forms
+# Immersive UI App in .NET MAUI

 This repository has the .NET MAUI UI project that replicate an Immersive UI App.